FCBGP/fcbgp-protocol/draft-sidrops-wang-fcbgp-protocol.md

 <!-- TODO: Different from BGPsec as each FC has its algorithm ID, there is no need to set more than one FC for each hop. -->
 Algorithm ID (1 octet):
 : The current assigned value is 1, indicating that SHA256 is used to hash the content to be signed, and ECDSA is used for signing.
 It follows the algorithm suite defined in {{RFC8208}} and its updates.
-As each FC has its Algorithm ID, so no need to worry about that one suddenly changing its algorithm suite.
+Each FC has its Algorithm ID, so there is no need to worry about that one suddenly changing its algorithm suite.

 Flags (1 octet):
 : Its value MUST be 0.
 None of these bits are assigned values.